 Conway’s approach to representation is precise and methodical, inventive and deliberate.
 She works in loose gestural forms at the start of a painting, but her forms gradually become increasingly focused and controlled.
 The juxtaposition of her physical practice and conceptualization of fantastical vistas or scenarios is present in Trance (2006), in which a man collecting satellite antennas on a rooftop is captured lost in thought while gazing at the reflection of blue sky in a puddle.
 With each stone painstakingly created, the work is a discomforting labor of meditational practice and care.

-Recent solo exhibitions include Anna Conway: Purpose, Collezione Maramotti, Reggio Emilia, Italy, 2016; Anna Conway, American Contemporary, New York, 2013; and Anna Conway, Guild & Greyshkul, New York, 2007.
-Recent group exhibitions include The Last Brucennial, Bruce High Quality Foundation, New York, 2014; Uncharted, University Art Museum, State University of New York, Albany, 2009; Invitational Exhibition of Visual Arts, American Academy of Arts and Letters, New York, 2008; and Greater New York 2005, P.S.
-1 Contemporary Art Center, Long Island City, 2005.
+Recent solo exhibitions include Anna Conway, Fergus McCaffrey, New York; Anna Conway: Purpose, Collezione Maramotti, Reggio Emilia, Italy; Anna Conway, American Contemporary, New York; and Anna Conway, Guild & Greyshkul, New York.
+Recent group exhibitions include In My Room, Fralin Museum of Art, Virginia; The Last Brucennial, Bruce High Quality Foundation, New York; Uncharted, University Art Museum, State University of New York, Albany; Invitational Exhibition of Visual Arts, American Academy of Arts and Letters, New York; and Greater New York, P.S.
+1 Contemporary Art Center, Long Island City.
 She lives and works in New York.